Akrog/evershort/README.md

 __Installation instructions:__

-You can install the stable version of Vimium from the [Chrome Extensions Gallery](https://chrome.google.com/extensions/detail/clhjalfedcigiomjfmmjhgadnlmegobb).
+You can install the stable version of EverShort from the [Chrome Extensions Gallery](https://chrome.google.com/extensions/detail/clhjalfedcigiomjfmmjhgadnlmegobb).

 __Warning:__